 This page is a guide to quickly getting up and running with the EasySMF:JE Java API on z/OS.

-You can install all components except Java into your personal libraries and home directory, which makes trialling EasySMF:JE simple.
-If Java 8 is already installed, you should be able to install EasySMF:JE and be running the sample programs against your SMF data in 30 minutes or less.
+You can install all components except Java into your personal libraries and home directory, which makes trialing EasySMF:JE simple.
+If Java is already installed, you should be able to install EasySMF:JE and be running the sample programs against your SMF data in 30 minutes or less.

 Complete installation instructions are included in the